L'Arbre Croche: British rule (1763–1787)

 Ojibwas of Michilimackinac attacked the now British fort (Treaty of Paris (1763)), in June 1763.
 They were led by Minweweh, who was staunchly loyal to the French.
 Surviving traders and soldiers were rescued and taken by Nissowaquet's warriors to L'Arbre Croche, where they were protected for a month.
 Nissowaquet was rewarded with a personal slave and a supply of trade goods.
 Some of the goods were used to purchase the captivity of captives from the Ojibwas.
 Nissowaquet brought refugees from the fort to the British in Montreal.
 He promised as good a relationship with the British as he had with the French.
 The British and the American governments did not support the mission and would not pay the salary for a priest after Du Jaunay's departure in 1765.

-Beginning from the 1750's and lasting until the 1760's, a smallpox outbreak devastated several Indian communities throughout the American Midwest, including L'Arbre Croche.
+Beginning from the 1750s and lasting until the 1760s, a smallpox outbreak devastated several Indian communities throughout the American Midwest, including L'Arbre Croche.
 The outbreak was brought on in part by victorious Indian warriors who had fought on the side of the French bringing home prizes of war which had been infected with the disease; the Ojibwe, Odawa and Potawatomi peoples were most affected by the outbreak.
 An oral account from Odawa tribal leader and historian Andrew Blackbird claimed that the outbreak had "entirely depopulated and laid waste" to L'Arbre Croche.
 Blackbird claimed in his oral account that a group of Odawa were sold a tin box in Montreal, and were told the box contained something supernatural but that they were not to open it until they returned to their homeland.
 The box supposedly contained four or more nested boxes, until the final box which was one inch in size and contained moldy particles which were smallpox.
 According to the oral account, entire families of L'Arbre Croche died due to the outbreak and the population of the region was greatly reduced.

 Nissowaquet sided with the British during the American Revolutionary War (1775–1783) and participated in several expeditions with his warriors.